monoid/monoid.github.io/content/posts/arm-coroutines.md

 title: "Rust Coroutines on AArch64 (ARM64)"
 date: 2025-05-20T19:08:55+02:00
 draft: true
+tags: ["ARM", "Rust", "coroutine"]
 ---

 The amazing book [Asynchronous Programming in Rust](https://www.packtpub.com/en-us/product/asynchronous-programming-in-rust-9781805128137) by Carl Fredrik Samson has a chapter on implementing stackful coroutines (fibers) in Rust for `x86_64` architecture, both Linux and MacOS.
-But for the sake of simplicity, no `AArch64` implementation was provided.
+But unlike other chapters, no `AArch64` implementation was provided for the sake of simplicity.
 I&nbsp;tried to port it to `AArch64`, and this post describes my approach.

 This text is just an additional material for the book.
-I&nbsp;presume you are familiar with it or with the original code at [`ch05/c-fibers`](https://github.com/PacktPublishing/Asynchronous-Programming-in-Rust/tree/main/ch05/c-fibers).
+I&nbsp;presume you are familiar either with it or with the original code at [`ch05/c-fibers`](https://github.com/PacktPublishing/Asynchronous-Programming-in-Rust/tree/main/ch05/c-fibers).

 Please note that unstable Rust has had a lot of changes since the book was